 Farrell Barnes, Development Manager Farrell manages the Foundation’s philanthropic and donor programs as well as fundraising events and appeals.
 She comes to The Women’s Foundation with over five years of development and special events experience.
 She most recently worked as the director of alumni relations and advancement assistant at Norwood School in Bethesda and has also supported the development office at Georgetown Visitation Preparatory School.
 She is an active member of the Junior League of Washington and the Jete Society of The Washington Ballet.
 Farrell graduated with a degree in strategic communications from Miami University in Ohio and is pursuing a certificate in event management from the George Washington School of Business.

-Sylvia Thornton, Office Assistant Sylvia serves as the first point of contact for The Women’s Foundation, greeting guests, managing office logistics and providing administrative support to the staff.
+Sylvia Thornton, Office and Finance Assistant Sylvia serves as the first point of contact for The Women’s Foundation, greeting guests, managing office logistics and providing administrative and finance support to the staff.
 She comes to the Foundation with more than 15 years of clerical experience.
 Sylvia also enjoys fitness and healthy living and is a personal trainer, advising those who are interested in making healthy choices and fitness a part of their lifestyles.
 She has helped three clients lose over 100 pounds and specializes in weight loss, sports performance and women’s training.
 Sylvia was born and raised in Lima, Peru and attended Toulouse Lautrec, where she majored in graphic design.
 She had the opportunity to visit the United States in 1998, fell in love with American culture, and decided to make the US her permanent home.
 She has lived in North Carolina and Northern Virginia.
 She enjoys the outdoors, live music, reading, cooking, and riding the emotional rollercoaster that is life!